Doggystyle: Content

 "Lodi Dodi" and "Murder Was the Case" were not official singles, but they received radio airplay and charted in Rhythmic Top 40.
 An 18-minute music video was shot for the two songs, with an accompanying Murder Was the Case soundtrack.
 The video won the 1995 Video of the Year award at The Source Hip-Hop Music Awards.
 "Gin and Juice" was nominated at the 37th Annual Grammy Awards for Best Rap Solo Performance.
 A bonus track, "Gz Up, Hoes Down", was included in the album's first pressing, but not in later versions because of sample clearance issues.
 Snoop Doggy Dogg could not gain the rights to use the beats because the record company was not willing to pay license fees for using the samples.
 "Gz Up, Hoes Down" was later released on the Death Row compilation "15 Years on Death Row".

-"Tha Next Episode" was listed on the cover, but not included in any pressing.
+A track titled "Tha Next Episode" was listed as the last track on the back cover of the first pressings, but not included in any pressing.
 It is considered the original material used for the 2000 Dr. Dre single "The Next Episode" but bears no resemblance to the later song.
 It was 4 minutes and 36 seconds (4:36) long.
 "Tha Next Episode" was later released on the Dr. Dre mixtape Pretox under the name "Chronic Unreleased Studio Session", but only 1:10 long.
 "Doggystyle" featuring George Clinton was a 5:26 long outtake from the album sessions.
 It is a singing melody with vocals dominating the song and it extensively samples "Oh I" by Funkadelic from their album The Electric Spanking of War Babies.
 Jewell & The Brides of Funkenstein are featured on the chorus.
 The song was released on Death Row: The Lost Sessions Vol. 1 amongst other songs recorded by Snoop Doggy Dogg during his tenure at Death Row.